logo for nutrition-and-you.com

 Health benefits of Allspice

-• The active principles in the allspice are known to have anti-inflammatory, rubefacient (warming and soothing), carminative and anti-flatulent properties.
+1. Certain active principles in allspice have been found to have anti-inflammatory, rubefacient (warmth and soothing), carminative, and anti-flatulent properties.

-• As in black pepper corns, the active principles in the allspice may increase the motility of the gastro-intestinal tract as well as increase the digestion power by increasing gastro-intestinal secretions.
+4. As in black peppercorns, the active principles in the allspice may increase the motility of the gastrointestinal tract.
+They also aid in the digestion through facilitating enzyme secretions inside the stomach and intestines.

-• Eugenol, has local anesthetic and antiseptic properties, hence; useful in gum and dental treatment procedures.
-Recent research studies have shown that preparation made from allspice oil along with extractions from garlic and oregano can work against E.coli, Salmonella and L.monocytogenes infections.
+5. Eugenol has local anesthetic and antiseptic properties.
+It found useful in gum and dental treatment procedures.
+Recent research studies have revealed that a kind of traditional preparation made from a mixture of allspice oil, garlic extraction, and oregano can combat against E.coli, Salmonella and L.monocytogenes infections.

-• The spice is enriched with good amount of minerals like potassium, manganese, iron, selenium and magnesium.
-Iron is an important co-factor for cytochrome- oxidase enzymes during cellular metabolism.
-It is also required for red blood cell production in the bone marrow.
-Potassium in an important component of cell and body fluids that helps controlling heart rate and blood pressure.
-Manganese is used by the body as a co-factor for the powerful antioxidant enzyme superoxide dismutase.
+7. Iron is also required for red blood cell production in the bone marrow.
+Potassium, being an important component of cell and body fluids, helps regulate heart rate and blood pressure.
+Manganese is utilized in the human body as a co-factor for the antioxidant enzyme, superoxide dismutase.

-• The spice also contains very good amounts of vitamin-A, vitamin B-6 (pyridoxine), riboflavin, niacin and vitamin-C. Vitamin C is a powerful natural antioxidant; regular consumption of foods rich in vitamin C helps body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals.
+9. Vitamin-C is a powerful natural antioxidant; regular consumption of foods rich in vitamin C helps the human body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals.

 See the table below for in depth analysis of nutrients: